RenrenRihitoRayo/dpl/README.md

 - true
 - false

+We dont abstract the python types here, you can call its methods and do some stuff with it.
+`set CAPS ["my string"@upper]`

 ### Truthy Values

-- Any non-empty list, dict and strings
+- Any non-empty containers and strings
 - If an int or float is not zero
 - true (duh)

 ### Falsy Values

-- Empty list, dict and strings
+- Empty containers and strings
 - 0 and 0.0
 - false (duh)
 - none